 Business life cycle

 Farm businesses go through a relatively predictable life cycle.
-The business life cycle often parallels the managers life cycle.
+The business life cycle often parallels the manager's life cycle as shown in Figure 2.
 Below are the stages of the business cycle.

 - Start-up - In this stage the manager attempts to assemble sufficient assets to start a viable business.
 During this period the fledgling business is vulnerable to failure and income is tight.
 The manager is often short of capital and know-how but possesses lots of enthusiasm.